#

 Sensitive data can be classified into four main types:

-This class of data poses little or no risk to an individual, private organizations, or government agencies when it gets disclosed.
-Data in this group can be accessed by anyone, as there are little or no restrictions on its accessibility.
-It is more or less a piece of public information that can be discussed anywhere, and with anyone.
-Examples include school staff directory information, published research, research proposals, information that is already available in public domains, and also unpublished research with the permission of the researcher among others.
+This class of data poses little to no risk to an organization.
+Data in this group can be accessed by anyone, as there are no restrictions on its accessibility.
+Examples include press releases, website information, social media posts, published research, research proposals, and information already available in the public domain.

 Sensitive Data Types

-Customer information is a very sensitive data that contains clients’ personal information (PII) like transaction records, phone numbers, email address, home address, names, digital fingerprints, and in most cases, their pictures.
-This data is so sensitive that if It gets into the wrong hands, it could cause severe personal harm to your customers and cause distrust between customers and the company.
-It is safe to say that people only transact business with companies or business ventures than can assure them of maximum protection of their data.
+Customer information is sensitive data that contains a client’s personal information (PII), such as transaction records, phone numbers, email addresses, home addresses, names, digital fingerprints, and pictures.
+If it gets into the wrong hands, it could cause severe personal harm to your customers and cause distrust between customers and the company.

-Just like customer information, your employee’s data is also sensitive data that must be handled with great care.
-If it leaks, it could cause cyber or physical assaults on your employee.
-The data could consist of the employee’s banking details, home address, login details, etc.
+Just like customer information, your employees’ data is also sensitive and must be handled with great care.
+If it leaks, it could cause cyber or physical assaults on your employees.
+The data could include the employee’s banking details, home address, and login details.

-There is specific sensitive industry data that needs to be protected at all costs.
-For example in the medical sector, patient medical reports need to be protected under HIPAA and HITECH.
-Also in the retail sector, the transaction details of all the customers must be protected under various state and government Privacy Acts, as well as PCI DSS.
+Sensitive industry data needs to be protected at all costs.
+For example, patient medical reports must be protected under HIPAA and HITECH in the medical sector.
+In the retail industry, the transaction details of all customers must be protected under various state and government Privacy Acts, as well as PCI DSS.

+Organizations that collect, store, and process the data of any European Union individuals must adhere to the General Data Protection Regulation (GDPR).
 GDPR’s definition of personal data is not that much different from the regular definition of PII.
-It is data that either contains information that directly identifies the person or data that can be used to indirectly identify an individual.
-This means you may be able to identify an individual by using other information you hold or information you can reasonably access elsewhere.
+It is data that either contains information that directly identifies the person or data that can be used to identify an individual indirectly.
 GDPR defines personal data as:

 • Name